MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-certificate-revocation.md

 ---
-title: Certificate revocation check in Power BI Desktop
+title: Certificate revocation check, Power BI Desktop
-description: How to revoke certificates in Power BI Desktop in the UI and in the registry
+description: How to check to see if you're using revoked certificates in Power BI Desktop in the UI and in the registry
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''